-1. Direct Subsidized Loans, federal student loan borrowed by a grad student from the Direct Loan Program
+1. Direct Subsidized Loans borrowed by a Grad student from the Direct Loan Program

-2. Direct Unsubsidized Loan, federal student loans borrowed by graduate, undergraduate, and professionals
+2. Direct Unsubsidized Loan borrowed by graduate, undergraduate, and professionals

 4. Direct PLUS Consolidated Loans for parents

-The Income-contingent Repayment (ICR) Program reduces the monthly student loan installments in two ways if the loan is approved.
-It completely depends upon on the income, or the current monthly payment of the federal student loans.
+The Income-Contingent Repayment (ICR) Program reduces the monthly student loan installments in two ways if the loan is approved.
+It completely depends upon the income or the current monthly payment of the federal student loans.